21 of the world's 30 cities with the worst air pollution are in India - Local News 8

 India has once again topped an annual list of cities with the worst air quality in the world, according to a new report, while Chinese cities have continued to show improvements from the previous year.

-Twenty-one of the world’s 30 cities with the worst air pollution are in India, according to data complied in IQAir AirVisual’s 2019 World Air Quality Report, with six in the top ten.
+Twenty-one of the world’s 30 cities with the worst air pollution are in India, according to data compiled in IQAir AirVisual’s 2019 World Air Quality Report, with six in the top ten.

 Researchers from IQAir — a global air quality information and tech company — gleaned data for the report from on the ground monitoring stations that measure levels of fine particulate matter, known as PM 2.5, per cubic meter.